A Consumer's Guide to Buying a Safe Carrier

 Ergo is particularly plagued by counterfeits, especially on eBay.
 You can generally tell by the price -- if it’s listed at $40 or below, it’s very likely not to be genuine.
 These fakes are not tested and have been known to break during use.
 If money is tight, you can check with Ergo to see whether the carrier is real or a fake.

-Mei tais (pronounced "may tie") have a rectangular or hourglass-shaped body, with four straps that tie together; or two straps that tie with a buckle waist.
+Beh deis (formerly referred to as "mei tais") have a rectangular or hourglass-shaped body, with four straps that tie together; or two straps that tie with a buckle waist.
 They are simple to use and can be shared by partners of differing body types and sizes.

-Mei tais should be constructed similarly to SSCs.
+Beh deis should be constructed similarly to SSCs.
 Look for:

 - While they usually lack the formed waistband, the materials used should still be sturdy and strong.